knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

     kubectl apply -f node-server/config/badword-noti-trigger.yaml
     ```

-    You should see this message if the trigger is created successfully:
+    You should see this message if the Trigger is created successfully:

     ```
     trigger.eventing.knative.dev/badword-noti-trigger created